thunderstroke325/feature-flags-co/README.md

 ### What are the technical differences between the Docker-compose version and the SaaS version?

-- SaaS version uses advanced technics provided by Azure which is better in security, Operations and Maintenance, data analytics, devops and iteration, etc.
+- SaaS version uses advanced technics provided by Azure which is better in security, Operations and Maintenance, data analytics, High-availability, Scalability, devops and iteration, etc.
 - Docker-compose version is a full open-source version which can be better controlled and used locally.
+This is also a free version which can be easily and quickly handled by small teams (and also earlier stage products).

 ## Release Announcement